na-na-hi/renget/archive/how2playba.md

 >Material Synthesis (the normal one)
 **Radiant (purple mats) >= Blu-ray Disks > Furniture (if not capped yet in cafe) > Flower (gifts) >= Shiny (orange mats) > Rest**

-**Don't do the tier 2 and 3 nodes if you're still strapped for mats.** If you need to ask if you have enough: you don't.
-I personally only throw in mats if they have an excess of 200.
+**Don't do the tier 2 and 3 nodes if you're strapped for mats.** If you need to ask if you have enough: you don't.
+I personally only throw in mats if they have an excess of 200, and only artifacts, BDs and tech notes

 In case it wasn't clear yet: you get furniture to cap the energy generation from your cafe.